-IP Address : 192.168.1.254
+IP Address: 192.168.1.254

-Subnet Mask : 255.255.255.0
+Subnet Mask: 255.255.255.0

+Default Gateway : 0.0.0.0

 DHCP: Server 🔻

-DHCP Client Range : 192.168.1.100 - 192.168.1.200 Show Client
+DHCP Client Range : 192.168.1.100

-Static DHCP: Set Static DHCP
+Static DHCP : Set Static DHCP

 Domain Name :

 Clone MAC Address : 00000000000

 Apply Changes Reset

 IP Address Shows the IP address of the Wireless Router (Default IP address is 192.168.1.254.)
 Subnet Mask The subnet mask of the Wireless Router (Default subnet mask is 255.255.255.0.)
+Default Gateway Enter the Internet default gateway LAN IP address in this column.
+And, the default gateway should has a connection with the Internet.
 DHCP Disable: Select to disable this Wireless Router to distribute IP addresses to connected clients.
 Server: Select to enable this Wireless Router to distribute IP Addresses (DHCP Server) to connected clients.
 And the following field will be activated for you to enter the starting IP address.
 DHCP Client Range The starting address of this local IP network address pool.
 The pool is a piece of continuous IP address segment.
-Keep the default value 192.168.1.100 should work for most cases. • Maximum: 254.
+Keep the default value 192.168.1.33 should work for most cases. • Maximum: 254.
 Default value 254 should work for most cases.
-Note: If "Continuous IP address poll starts" is set at 192.168.1.33 and the "Number of IP address in pool" is 254, the device will distribute IP addresses from 192.168.1.33 to 192.168.1.254 to all the computers in the network that request IP addresses from DHCP server (Router) Show Client Click to show Active DHCP Client Table.
+Note: If "Continuous IP address poll starts" is set at 192.168.1.33 and the "Number of IP address in pool" is 254, the device will distribute IP addresses from 192.168.1.33 to 192.168.1.254 to all the computers in the network that request IP addresses from DHCP server (Router)

-Active DHCP Client Table е

-This table shows the assigned I address, MAC address and time expired for each DHCP leased

-client.

-Current Access Contro ol List

-IP Address MAC Address Time Expired(s)

-192.168.1.100 00:0c:6e:b3:ae:21 844585

-Refresh: Click this button to close the window.

-Static DHCP When set to enabled, use DHCP function.
-Static DHCP Setup This page allows you reserve IP a the specified MAC address any time. er can click Static DHC ddresses, and assign the same IP a ne it requests an IP address.
-This is almost the same as when a device ed.

-Enable Static DHCP IP Address: MAC Address: Comment: Apply Changes Res the device must still request an IP a daress nomine block server.

-Static DHCP List

-IP Address MAC Address Comment Select

-IP Address: Enter the ficertain connected station MAC Address: Enter the DHCP Server will to disonce they connected.
-Comment: You can enter MAC address.
-Apply Changes: After ochanges button to save the Reset: Click Reset to restatic DHCP List: Here according to the MAC a tribute a fixed IP address of a certribute a fixed IP address or a comment to descript completing the settings of the settings.
-Is store to default values.
-It is shows the static IP add ddress.
-Delete Selected to delete all button to delete all tain station, and then the s to the station automaticall ion above IP address or in this page, click Apply ress that have been assigned items which are selected.
+Show Client Click to show Active DHCP Client Table.
+Active DHCP Client Table This table shows the assigned IP address, MAC address and time expired for each DHCP leased Current Access Control List IP Address MAC Address Time Expired(s) 192.168.1.100 00:0c:6e:b3:ae:21 844585 Refresh Close Refresh: Click this button to refresh the table.
+Close: Click this button to close the window.
+Static DHCP Check the box to enable the Static DHCP function, default setting is disabled.
+When set to enabled, user can click Static DHCP button to set the Static DHCP function.
+Static DHCP Setup This page allows you reserve IP addresses, and assign the same IP address to the network device with the specified MAC address any time it requests an IP address.
+This is almost the same as when a device has a static IP address except that the device must still request an IP address from the DHCP server.
+Enable Static DHCP IP Address : MAC Address : Comment: Apply Changes Reset Static DHCP List IP Address MAC Address Comment Select Delete Selected Delete All Reset IP Address: Enter the fixed IP address that DHCP Server assigned to a certain connected station.
+MAC Address: Enter the MAC address of a certain station, and then the DHCP Server will to distribute a fixed IP address to the station automatically once they connected.
+Comment: You can enter a comment to description above IP address or MAC address.
+Apply Changes: After completing the settings on this page, click Apply changes button to save the settings.
+Reset: Click Reset to restore to default values.
+Static DHCP List: Here shows the static IP address that have been assigned according to the MAC address.
+Delete Selected: Click Delete Selected to delete items which are selected.
+Delete All: Click Delete All button to delete all the items.
+Reset: Click Reset button to rest.
 Domain Name Enter the Domain Name here.

-Clone MAC Address This table displays you t he station MAC informa ation.
+Clone MAC This table displays you the station MAC information.
+Address